micaelaneus/strength-as-ccoty/README.md

 Or does the Figure grip the Lion’s jaws as a show of superiority and domination?
 In the real world, people “train” large cats by controlling access to food, mixing affection with intimidation, and inflicting pain.
 Violence and head games induce a condition of “learned helplessness” that entrenches the abuse into the cats’ psyches.
 Honestly, we cheer a little when we hear about one of these cats mauling their captor-trainers.

 In Strength’s shadow, we see a dangerous fixation on control.
 Asserting dominance might feel amazing at the moment, but results in a lack of empathy that ultimately limits growth for all parties involved.
 We can use this card to examine how this pattern might show up in our relationships.

 First, a desire to demonstrate strength might lead to a mindset of overcoming challenges at any cost.
-This attitude could result in neglecting your well-being or that of others to pursue goals or get external validation.
-A deadly dog-eat-dog worldview might sneak into our mindset, allowing us to justify all manner of (self-) destructive actions.
+A deadly dog-eat-dog worldview sneaks into our mindset, allowing us to justify all manner of (self-) destructive behaviors.
 Next thing you know, this flowery Figure morphs into a latte-guzzling, over-scheduled girlboss who scares the crap out of poor Lion.
 (Look at the tail between its legs!)
+This attitude could result in your neglecting your well-being or that of others to pursue goals or get external validation.
 Consider how ideologies like scarcity thinking, hustle culture, toxic positivity, or hyper-individualism negatively influence the matter at hand.

 Alternatively, we might put on a facade of strength to appear composed and resilient on the outside while struggling internally.
 This emotional armor causes difficulty in seeking support when needed.
 This card tells us not only do we need help, we deserve it.
 Perhaps this card asks you to give or receive a form of support that makes you somehow uncomfortable.